Paul B. Benham III

 - Engaged by an exempt wholesale electricity generator with respect to the proposed sale of its Arkansas generating facilities.

-- Represented Union Pacific Railroad Company with respect to real estate and regulatory issues relating to its construction of its multi-million-dollar intermodal facility in eastern Arkansas.
+- Represented the largest Class One freight railroad in the country with respect to real estate and regulatory issues relating to its construction of its multi-million dollar intermodal facility in eastern Arkansas.

 - Served as counsel to the Arkansas Bankers Association in drafting a proposed constitutional usury amendment and federal preemption provisions for non-bank lenders.